Supported Date Formats

 Preceden supports a wide variety of date and time formats.

-- Where months are spelled out, you can use upper or lower case, and abbreviations are supported
+- Where months are spelled out upper or lower case and abbreviations are supported.

 - When you specify an end date for an event, Preceden assumes you want the event to include that end date (learn more).

 - 5/8/2020 - Note that this is MM/DD/YYYY which we use in the US; if your country uses DD/MM/YYYY you may want to use the next format

 - 8 May 2020 - You can use this format if your country uses a DD/MM/YYYY format.

 - 60,000 BC - We support BC, BCE, BP, FVT, AD, CE, AC, DC, EVT; periods and spaces between the letters are optional.

 - If you set the start date to Today it will start at the beginning of the current date.
 If you set an end date to Today, it will end at the end of that day.

 - If you set the start date or end date to Now it will reflect current date and time (compare that to Today, which only reflects the current date).

 - You can also enter the start and end date in the start date field separated by a hyphen and Preceden will automatically split them into the start and end date: 2018 - 2020.